MicrosoftDocs/sql-docs/docs/dma/dma-assess-app-data-layer.md

    ![Screenshot shows the results, a Data Access Report.](../dma/media/dma-assess-app-data-layer/dma-data-access-report.png)

-6. Review the report for data connectivity components and for SQL queries embedded in the application code, which appear highlighted.
+6. Review the report for data connectivity components and for SQL queries embedded in the application code.
+These elements appear highlighted.

    ![Screenshot shows SQL queries in application code.](../dma/media/dma-assess-app-data-layer/dma-sql-queries-in-app-code.png)